Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 480 4GB should be 100% faster than the Radeon RX 550 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 480 4GB will be 100% faster than the Radeon RX 550 overall, due to its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison